-Edward Kennedy (‘Duke’) Ellington was born on 29 April, 1899 in Washington, DC.
+Edward Kennedy “Duke” Ellington was born on April 29, 1899, in Washington, D.C.
 Raised by parents who were both talented musicians, Ellington became totally engrossed in music at an early age.
 Due to his parents’ success, Ellington grew up in a middle-class neighbourhood and began studying music and piano at the age of seven.
-He was nick-named ‘Duke’ because of his “gentlemanly ways” when he performed.
-At the age of 15, Ellington wrote his first composition titled Soda Fountain Rag when he got a job as a soda jerk.
-His natural talent was obvious, and he was offered a scholarship to the Pratt Institute in New York, to which he declined.
-Instead, Ellington “followed his passion for ragtime” and began playing professionally at the mere age of 17.
+He was nicknamed “Duke” because of his “gentlemanly ways” when he performed.
+At the age of 15, Ellington wrote his first composition titled Soda Fountain Rag while working as a soda jerk.
+His natural talent was obvious, and he was offered a scholarship to the Pratt Institute in New York, which he declined.
+Instead, Ellington followed his passion for ragtime and began playing professionally at the age of 17.

 The song Reminiscing in Tempo is a sober recording about the loss of Ellington’s mother in 1935.
 She was 56 years old, and her death had a profound effect on Ellington and his musical style.
 A few months after her death, upon riding with his band on a train through the South, Ellington began to write what would emerge as a “musical memorial” in Reminiscing in Tempo.
 Ellington described in an interview that the song was meant to be a “detailed account of my aloneness after losing my mother… Every page of that manuscript was dotted with smears and unshapely marks caused by tears that had fallen.”